alexey-luchinsky/rrF/README.md

 # Short Description

-Suppose we have generated some tau -> e anti-nu-e nu-tau decays running the command
+Suppose we have generated some tau -> e anti-nu-e nu-tau decays running the command from build/ directory

-   **./simpleEvtGenRO.exe tau- tau_enu.dec 100000**
+   **./simpleEvtGenRO.exe tau- ../src/tau_enu.dec 100000**

 Distribution over electron's energy can be extracted by the command